 All of the talk lately has surrounded the “mystery recruits” that the commits and coaches are speaking with behind the scenes.
 My source, who I can only identify as someone who is employed within the athletic department, has told me the reasoning behind the mysteries and it will all make sense to the general public in a few weeks.
 There are very exciting possibilities as far as those recruits are concerned, and these two weeks figure to get crazier by the minute.
 Stay tuned Rebels fans, this is a class that will be talked about for years to come.

-Topics: Ole Miss Recruiting
+Tags: Ole Miss Recruiting